 \subsubsection{Text Embedding}

-For both the target text prompts and the captions of the reference audio clips, we use the pre-trained FLAN-T5~\cite{t5} as the text encoder to extract the text feature.
-Compared to contrastive language pretraining models, such as CLIP~\cite{clip} and CLAP~\cite{clap}, the FLAN-T5 encoder captures both semantic meaning~\cite{tango} and temporal structures~\cite{tclap} from textual prompts, showing excellent performance in extracting semantic information for text-to-audio generation tasks~\cite{tango,reaudioldm}.
-Denoting the text prompt as $\boldsymbol{c}$, The text embedding$\boldsymbol{C}$, handled as the first input for the generator, is obtained as:
+For both the target text prompts and the captions of the reference audio clips, we use the pre-trained Flan-T5~\cite{t5} as the text encoder to extract the text feature.
+Compared to contrastive language pretraining models, such as CLIP~\cite{clip} and CLAP~\cite{clap}, the Flan-T5 encoder captures both semantic meaning~\cite{tango} and temporal structures~\cite{tclap} from textual prompts, showing excellent performance in extracting semantic information for text-to-audio generation tasks~\cite{tango,reaudioldm}.
+Denoting the text prompt as $\boldsymbol{c}$, the text embedding $\boldsymbol{C}$ is obtained as: